 The rates from 1 April 2022 are:

-The rate will then change every April starting April 2017.
+The rates change every April starting April 2017.

 Workers under the compulsory school age are not entitled to receive the National Minimum Wage.

 There are however some exceptions to this, and also some special situations.
 The main exceptions are covered below.

 Non-executive directors are not entitled to receive the National Minimum Wage unless they also happen to be an employee/worker of the business.

 A “family worker” is excluded from the National Minimum Wage.
 This is someone who is treated as being part of the family and who is employed to perform household tasks.
 This is intended to cover au pairs but each case will turn on its own facts and specialist advice should be sought in all cases.

 A student who is undertaking a work experience placement of less than one year as part of a higher education or further education course is not entitled to receive the National Minimum Wage.
 However, if the placement is not part of the course the student is likely to qualify for National Minimum Wage.

 A person undertaking work experience will not normally qualify for the National Minimum Wage unless they can show they are a “worker”.
 As with interims, this can depend upon what the person does, what is promised, and what benefits they receive.
 Specialist advice should be sought in all cases, particularly for business who are seeking to reduce risk.

 Whether an intern qualifies for the National Minimum Wage is not always clear because this depends upon whether the intern is a “worker”.
 This can in turn depend upon what the employer promises, what the intern does during their time with the business, and in cases where the intern is already working, the nature of any payments they have received so far.
 Again, specialist advice should be sought in all cases – particularly for businesses wishing to take on interns – to minimise risk.